NaturalHistoryMuseum/Mobilising-Collections-Biodiversity-Data/questions.md

 # Questions and discussion topics from workshop participants

 ## Closing and Post-workshop Questions
-- Q: Commercialisation of images/licensing - any special considerations needed for digitising collections routinely when you know that some of your images ARE going to be used by your organisation commercially?
+> Commercialisation of images/licensing - any special considerations needed for digitising collections routinely when you know that some of your images ARE going to be used by your organisation commercially?

-- A: We would normally commission commercial images separately to our digitisation and scientific imaging, although this is really rare!
+We would normally commission commercial images separately to our digitisation and scientific imaging, although this is really rare!
 Commercial images are taken by a specific team and usually for a specific purpose (e.g. general books, press releases, promotional material) - Laurence

-- Q: Can you share NHM’s workflows?
+> Can you share NHM’s workflows?

-- A: We've published a few of our workflows but our [microscope slide paper](https://doi.org/10.3897/BDJ.7.e32342) is a good generalised one.
+We've published a few of our workflows but our [microscope slide paper](https://doi.org/10.3897/BDJ.7.e32342) is a good generalised one.
 There is a recent [workflow for small herbaria by Kari Harris and Travis Marsico](https://doi.org/10.3732/apps.1600125).

-- Q: How can Excel data can be shared with GBIF?
+> How can Excel data can be shared with GBIF?

-- A: I've contacted NBN and GBIF to discuss the best way of sharing collections data.
+I've contacted NBN and GBIF to discuss the best way of sharing collections data.
 Watch this space!

-- Q: How do you deal with vague geographical data and how do you standardise it?
+> How do you deal with vague geographical data and how do you standardise it?
-- A:

-- Q: How do you export data from EMu to GBIF (via NBN)?
+> How do you export data from EMu to GBIF (via NBN)?
-- A:

-- Q: What do we do with metadata for complex collection objects?
+> What do we do with metadata for complex collection objects?
-- A:

-- Q: How do you handle illegible / uncertain data?
+> How do you handle illegible / uncertain data?
-- A:

-- Q: What are the best ways of linking data and how can we reuse existing data?
+> What are the best ways of linking data and how can we reuse existing data?
-- A:

-- Q: Data divergence how do you keep digitised collections up to date? (e.g. new when there are new physical label-based determinations)
+> Data divergence how do you keep digitised collections up to date? (e.g. new when there are new physical label-based determinations)
-- A:

-- Q: How do I link research to specimens?
+> How do I link research to specimens?
-- A:

 ## Preworkshop Questions
 1. {How do} revisions to taxonomy affect on data and making {information} available on GBIF?